2025 State of Performance Management Report

 Optimal Feedback Volume

-For companies with 250+ employees, employee satisfaction scores are highest when 20-40 people give qualitative feedback comments.
-This suggests that quality, not just quantity, matters in feedback processes.
+In companies with 250+ employees, satisfaction scores peak when 20–40 employees give qualitative feedback comments.
+This indicates that a moderate amount of feedback supports stronger satisfaction levels.

 Diminishing Returns